Opal Authenticity Certificate

 • Triplet: An opal slice sandwiched between a dark backing and a transparent cap, often quartz, providing additional protection and depth of color.

-• Fire Opal: Usually transparent to translucent, these opals have a bright red, orange, or yellow body tone with or without play-of-color.
+• Fire Opal: Mostly origins from western Australia, usually transparent to translucent, these opals have a bright red, orange, or yellow body tone with or without play-of-color.

 • Boulder Matrix Opal: Opal mixed within its host rock (usually ironstone), with veins of opal running through the stone, offering a striking and natural appearance.